willsmythe/d3-geo/README.md

 <a name="_circle" href="#_circle">#</a> <i>circle</i>(<i>arguments…</i>)

 Returns a new GeoJSON geometry object of type “Polygon” approximating a circle on the surface of a sphere, with the current [center](#circle_center), [radius](#circle_radius) and [precision](#circle_precision).
-Any *arguments* are passed to the center accessor.
+Any *arguments* are passed to the  accessors.

 <a name="circle_center" href="#circle_center">#</a> <i>circle</i>.<b>center</b>([<i>center</i>])

-If *center* is specified, sets the circle center to the specified coordinates [*longitude*, *latitude*] in degrees, or a function that returns the center coordinates, and returns this circle generator.
+If *center* is specified, sets the circle center to the specified coordinates [*longitude*, *latitude*] in degrees, and returns this circle generator.
+The center may also be specified as a function; this function will be invoked whenever a circle is [generated](#_circle), being passed any arguments passed to the circle generator.
 If *center* is not specified, returns the current center accessor, which defaults to:

 ```js
 function center() {